Azure-Samples/Serverless-Eventing-Platform-for-Microservices/setup.md

  3. Deploy the proxy.
  4. Deploy the web front-end.

 The sample includes ARM templates for each component.
 Each ARM template contains a `uniqueResourceNameSuffix` parameter that must be set to a globally unique value.
 The instructions for VSTS below include creating a globablly unique value.
 When manually deploying the components, if you do not specify your own suffix then the ARM template will create a 13-character random string and use that.
+More information around practices on how to deploy this as a set of Microservices can be found at the [Microservices Example](microservices.md)

 ## Deploying Event Grid Topic